telefonicaid/fiware-device-simulator/doc/manuals/run-with-docker.md

-# To run with docker
+# To run with docker-compose

 A Docker Compose file is provided for convenience.
 You must install [Docker Compose](https://docs.docker.com/compose/install/) for this method to work.